 What is the deadline for filing a Puerto Rico bond loss claim?

 Under FINRA Rule 12206, no claim is eligible for arbitration where six years have elapsed from the occurrence or event giving rise to the claim.
 State statutes of limitations may impose shorter deadlines depending on where you live and the type of claim.
-Because many Puerto Rico bond events occurred years ago, it is important to have your claim evaluated promptly to determine whether you are still within the filing window.
+Because many Puerto Rico bond events occurred years ago, it is important to evaluate both FINRA eligibility and any separate state or federal statutes of limitations promptly.

-Does the August 2025 court ruling affect my ability to file a claim?
+Does the July 31, 2025 Federal Circuit ruling affect my ability to file a claim?

-The August 2025 Federal Circuit ruling only applies to claims against the federal government.
+The Dinh Federal Circuit ruling, later followed by denial of certiorari on January 12, 2026, addressed claims against the federal government.
 The court found that the Puerto Rico Oversight Board was not a federal agency and that investors could not hold the government responsible for restructuring losses.
-This ruling has no effect on FINRA arbitration claims against the brokers and brokerage firms that recommended Puerto Rico bonds.
-Those claims remain fully viable.
+It did not adjudicate whether brokers or brokerage firms made unsuitable recommendations or failed to disclose risks when selling Puerto Rico bonds.

 How much of my Puerto Rico bond losses can I recover?